 01January 2008: Fed Tries to Stop Housing Bust

-In response to a struggling housing market, the FOMC lowered the Fed funds rate, to 3.5% on January 22, 2008, then to 3.0% a week later (January 30).
-Economic analysts thought that lowering interest rates would save the housing bust.
-A 30-year conventional loan was at 5.76% compared to 6.22% the year before.
+In response to a struggling housing market, the Federal Market Open Committee lowered the fed funds rate.
+They lowered it to 3.5 percent January 22, 2008, then to 3.0 percent a week later.
+Economic analysts thought lower rates would be enough to save the housing bust.
+A 30-year conventional loan was reduced to 5.76 percent, compared to 6.22 percent in 2007.

 January's existing home sales rate fell to its lowest level in 10 years.
-The 4.9 million rate was down 23% year-over-year.
-It had begun slowing in September 2007.
-Many analysts thought that signaled a bottom.
-(National Association of Realtors, Soft But Stabilizing Home Sales, February 25, 2008)
+The 4.9 million rate was down 23 percent year-over-year, according to a February 25, 2008, article by the National Association of Realtors.
+It began slowing in September 2007.
+At the time, many analysts thought that was the bottom.

 02February: Bush Signs Tax Rebate as Home Sales Inch Upward